Effective: January 1, 2023.

 Our License to You

-Subject to these Terms and our policies (including the Acceptable Use Policy, Honor Code, and course-specific eligibility requirements and other terms), we grant you a limited, personal, non-exclusive, non-transferable, and revocable license to use our Services.
-You may download content from our Services only for your personal, non-commercial use, unless you obtain Coursera's written permission to otherwise use the content.
-You also agree that you will create, access, and/or use only one user account, and you will not share with any third party access to or access information for your account.
-Using our Services does not give you ownership of any intellectual property rights in our Services or the content you access.
+Subject to these Terms and our Policies, we grant you a limited, personal, non-exclusive, non-transferable, and revocable license right to use our Services.
+The rights granted herein are only for your personal, non-commercial use, unless you obtain our written permission otherwise.
+You also agree that you will create, access, and/or use only one user account, unless expressly permitted by Coursera, and you will not share access to your account or access information for your account with any third party.
+Using our Services does not give you ownership of or any intellectual property rights in our Services or the content you access.

-While we take pride in our world-class courses, unexpected events do occur.
-Coursera reserves the right to cancel, interrupt, or reschedule any course or to modify any course content or the point value or weight of any assignment, quiz, or other assessment.
-Courses offered are subject to the Disclaimers and Limitation of Liability sections below.
+Coursera offers courses and content ("Content Offerings") from universities and other providers ("Content Providers").
+While we seek to provide world-class Content Offerings from our Content Providers, unexpected events do occur.
+Coursera reserves the right to cancel, interrupt, reschedule, or modify any Content Offerings, or change the point value or weight of any assignment, quiz, or other assessment, either solely, or in accordance with Content Provider instructions.
+Content Offerings are subject to the Disclaimers and Limitation of Liability sections below.

 No Academic Credit

-Unless otherwise explicitly indicated by a credit-granting institution, participation in or completion of a course does not confer any academic credit.
+Coursera does not grant academic credit for the completion of Content Offerings.
+Unless otherwise explicitly indicated by a credit-granting institution, participation in or completion of Content Offerings does not confer any academic credit.
 Even if credit is awarded by one institution, there is no presumption that other institutions will accept that credit.
-You agree not to accept credit for completing a course unless you have earned a Course Certificate (or other equivalent Coursera credential) for that course.
-Coursera, the course instructors, and the associated participating institutions have no obligation to have a course recognized by any educational institution or accreditation organization.
+You agree not to accept credit for completing a Content Offering unless you have earned a course certificate or other equivalent documentation of your completion of the Content Offering.
+Coursera, instructors, and the associated Content Providers have no obligation to have Content Offerings recognized by any educational institution or accreditation organization.

-Nothing in these Terms or otherwise with respect to your participation in any course: (a) establishes any relationship between you and any educational institution with which Coursera may be affiliated; (b) enrolls or registers you in any educational institution, or in any course offered by any educational institution; or (c) entitles you to use the resources of any educational institution beyond participation in the course.
+Except as described in the Degree, MasterTrack, and University Certificate Programs section below, nothing in these Terms or otherwise with respect to your participation in any Content Offerings by Content Providers : (a) establishes any relationship between you and any Content Provider; (b) enrolls or registers you in any Content Provider institution, or in any Content Offering offered by any Content Provider institution; or (c) entitles you to use the resources of any Content Provider institution beyond participation in the Content Offering.

-The Services enable you to share your content, such as homework, quizzes, exams, projects, and other assignments you submit, posts you make in the forums, and the like ("User Content"), with Coursera, instructors, and/or other users.
-You retain all intellectual property rights in, and are responsible for, the User Content you share.
+The Services enable you to share your content, such as homework, quizzes, exams, projects, other assignments you submit, posts you make in the forums, and the like ("User Content"), with Coursera, instructors, and/or other users.
+You retain all intellectual property rights in, and are responsible for, the User Content you create and share.
+User Content does not include course content or other materials made available on or placed on to the Coursera platform by or on behalf of Content Providers or their instructors using the Services or Content Offerings.
+As between Coursera and Content Providers, such Content Offerings are governed by the relevant agreements in place between Coursera and Content Providers.

 How Coursera and Others May Use User Content

 We welcome your suggestions, ideas, comments, and other feedback regarding the Services ("Feedback").
 By submitting any Feedback, you grant us the right to use the Feedback without any restriction or any compensation to you.
-By accepting your Feedback, Coursera does not waive any rights to use similar or related Feedback previously known to Coursera, developed by its employees or contractors, or obtained from other sources.
+By accepting your Feedback, Coursera does not waive any rights to use similar or related Feedback previously known to Coursera, developed by our employees, contractors, or obtained from other sources.

 Through the Services, you will have the ability to access and/or use content provided by instructors, other users, and/or other third parties and links to websites and services maintained by third parties.
 Coursera cannot guarantee that such third party content, in the Services or elsewhere, will be free of material you may find objectionable or otherwise inappropriate or of malware or other contaminants that may harm your computer, mobile device, or any files therein.
-Coursera disclaims any responsibility or liability related to your access or use of such third party content.
+Coursera disclaims any responsibility or liability related to your access or use of, or inability to access or use, such third party content.

-Coursera respects the intellectual property rights of our users, participating institutions, and other third parties and expects our users to do the same when using the Services.
-We have adopted and implemented the Coursera Copyright and Trademark Policy in accordance with applicable law, including the Digital Millennium Copyright Act.
+Coursera respects the intellectual property rights of our users, Content Providers, and other third parties and expects our users to do the same when using the Services.
+We have adopted and implemented the Coursera Copyright and Trademark Policy below in accordance with applicable law, including the Digital Millennium Copyright Act.

 Coursera is committed to advancing the science of learning and teaching, and records of your participation in courses may be used for education research.
-In the interest of this research, you may be exposed to variations in the course content.
+In the interest of this research, you may be exposed to variations in the Content Offerings.
 Research findings will typically be reported at the aggregate level.
 Your personal identity will not be publicly disclosed in any research findings without your express consent.

-Coursera offers paid Services (e.g., Course Certificates for certain courses) for a fee.
-Unless otherwise stated, all fees are quoted in U.S. Dollars.
-You are responsible for paying all fees and applicable taxes in a timely manner with a payment mechanism associated with the applicable paid Services.
+Coursera offers paid Services (e.g., course certificates for certain courses) for a fee.
+Unless otherwise stated, fees are quoted in local currency.
+You are responsible for paying all fees charged by or for Coursera and applicable taxes in a timely manner with a payment mechanism associated with the applicable paid Services.
 If your payment method fails or your account is past due, we may collect fees using other collection mechanisms.
 Fees may vary based on your location and other factors, and Coursera reserves the right to change any fees at any time at its sole discretion.
 Any change, update, or modification will be effective immediately upon posting through the relevant Services.
-Refunds may be available for paid Services as described in our Refund Policy.
+Refunds may be available for paid Services as described in our Payments and Refund Policy below.

 We are constantly changing and improving our Services.
-We may add or remove functions, features, or requirements, and we may suspend or stop a Service altogether.
+We may add or remove functions, features, or requirements, and we may suspend (to the extent allowed by applicable law) or stop part of our Services altogether.
 Accordingly, Coursera may terminate your use of any Service for any reason.
 If your use of a paid Service is terminated, a refund may be available under our Refund Policy.
-None of Coursera, its participating institutions and instructors, its contributors, sponsors, and other business partners, and their employees, contractors, and other agents (the "Coursera Parties") shall have any liability to you for any such action.
+We may not be able to deliver the Services to certain regions or countries for various reasons, including due to applicable export control requirements or internet access limitations and restrictions from governments.
+None of Coursera, its Content Providers and instructors, its contributors, sponsors, and other business partners, and their employees, contractors, and other agents (the "Coursera Parties") shall have any liability to you for any such action.
 You can stop using our Services at any time, although we'll be sorry to see you go.

 TO THE MAXIMUM EXTENT PERMITTED BY LAW, THE COURSERA PARTIES SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, OR ANY LOSS OF PROFITS OR REVENUES, WHETHER INCURRED DIRECTLY OR INDIRECTLY, OR ANY LOSS OF DATA, USE, GOODWILL, OR OTHER INTANGIBLE LOSSES, RESULTING FROM: (A) YOUR ACCESS TO OR USE OF OR INABILITY TO ACCESS OR USE THE SERVICES; (B) ANY CONDUCT OR CONTENT OF ANY PARTY OTHER THAN THE APPLICABLE COURSERA PARTY, INCLUDING WITHOUT LIMITATION, ANY DEFAMATORY, OFFENSIVE, OR ILLEGAL CONDUCT; OR (C) UNAUTHORIZED ACCESS, USE, OR ALTERATION OF YOUR CONTENT OR INFORMATION.
 IN NO EVENT SHALL COURSERA'S AGGREGATE LIABILITY FOR ALL CLAIMS RELATED TO THE SERVICES EXCEED TWENTY U.S. DOLLARS ($20) OR THE TOTAL AMOUNT OF FEES RECEIVED BY COURSERA FROM YOU FOR THE USE OF PAID SERVICES DURING THE PAST SIX MONTHS, WHICHEVER IS GREATER.